90felipe09/fabric-payment-service/src/payment/readme.md

 - `close`:  will close the emulator
 - `logout`: will clean credentials and turn off Payfluxo server;
 - `intention <download size> <magnetic link>`: declare a download intention for a test download for the given magnetic link.
 Will freeze funds equal to the download size.
-- `downloaded <amount of blocks> <ip> <magnetic link>`: declare that downloaded a block from given ip, for the given magnetic link.
+- `downloaded <amount of blocks> <ip> <magnetic link> <file size>`: declare that downloaded a block from given ip, for the given magnetic link.
 With a amounts of blocks higher than 1 will send every one in a row.
 Good for load balance tests;
 - `redeem`: Asks to redeem all redeemable values that it can.
 - `refresh`: Asks for the new wallet data;